franziloew/textmining/blogs.md

 ## 1. Theory
 - **Stephen Hansen** is an Associate Professor in the Economics Department at the University of Oxford.
 [On his website](https://sekhansen.github.io/) you can find course materials to his courses in text mining and machine learning.

+## 2. Blogs

+- **Ryan Wesslen** is a PhD candidate in Computing and Information Systems at UNC Charlotte.
+In his Blog [Digital Footprints](https://wesslen.github.io/) he uses text mining techniques *"to analyze the abundant troves of digital footprints in social media, text and social networks."*

 ## 2. Practical Tutorials